All Episodes

 He really didn't.

-He he re he just simply didn't.
+He just simply didn't.

 And the reason why the 47% remark was damaging to him was because it confirmed the stereotype of him as a wealthy man who didn't connect with ordinary people where they live.

-And that's the biggest danger of this of this of this whole business that you give the impression that you don't live where they have to live that you don't live in their world and that's the impression these Beltway types are saying.
+And that's the biggest danger of this whole business, that you give the impression that you don't live where they have to live, that you don't live in their world.

 And it's nothing to do with that.